Occidental College Policy Content:

 This is to notify copyright holders that Occidental College’s Designated Agent to receive notices and requests concerning claimed infringement, pursuant to the Digital Millennium Copyright Act, is Marsha Schnirring, AVP for Scholarship Technology.
 Any copyright holder wishing to send a notice to Occidental College regarding possible copyright infringement should file that notice in writing at the following address:

-Associate VP for Scholarship Technology
+Associate VP for Information Technology Services

 Los Angeles, CA 90041